sylphia-nox/Discord-Bot/README.md

 # Discord-Bot

 This is a personal project to create a bot for my Discord Server to organize Destiny 2 raids.
 It involves Python, Discord.py, MySQL, and now the Destiny APIs.<br>
 I am beggining to work on implementing Destiny APIs into the bot.
 My hope is to create some integrations.
-Current potential commands in order of least complex to most are:
-- next_level: would return gear items needed to reach next power level
-- quick_swap: have two items preset to be swapped in your inventory
-- loadout_swap: quick swap between two loadouts
-- max_power: move items to character to make them max possible power
+At minimum, I would like to create a command that tells a user their max possible power and the items they need to improve to attain the next power level.
 <br>

 Please feel free to recommend other potentially handy commands.<br>